 As Google and the other platforms continue to improve their services, other SEO strategies inevitably lose potency or do they?
 It is natural to question how much an agency should prioritize citations for local clients.

 Well, a recent Moz study seems to make the case pretty clear – directory citations are essential.
 A total of 6,000 small businesses and enterprises were tracked over 13 months.
-Comparisons were made between businesses on the big four platforms (Google My Business, Facebook, Apple Maps and Bing) and those listed on the big four along with 10 or more other directories.
+Comparisons were made between businesses on the big four platforms (Google Business Profile, Facebook, Apple Maps and Bing) and those listed on the big four along with 10 or more other directories.

 Results were conclusive – those syndicated to the wider network were featured in a significantly higher percentage of local packs.
 Results included direct search (89%), indirect search (77%), search view (65%) and maps view (91%).